 This course explores women's lives from ancient Greece through the late Middle Ages, as well as shifting understandings of gender during this period (roughly 600 BCE to 1400 CE).
 Themes will include views of women in classical philosophy, medical understandings of sexual difference, motherhood, women's legal status, women's roles in the development of Christianity and the early Church, women religious, images of women in art and literature, and models of queenship.
-Also listed as GWS 222.
+Also listed and described as GWS 222.
 Open to first-year students.
 No prerequisite.
-Offered Term 1. (w, x, PRE)
+Not offered in 2024-25. (w, x, PRE)

-HIST 225: WOMEN IN EARLY MODERN EUROPE - WITCHES, QUEENS, AND COURTESANS (4) Nuñez
+HIST 225: WOMEN IN EARLY MODERN EUROPE: WITCHES, QUEENS, AND COURTESANS (4)